FOI-Bioinformatics/preprimer/README.md

 preprimer convert --input-format varvamp --primer-info tests/test_data/ASFV_long/primers.tsv --output-folder schemes --output-format artic fasta sts --prefix ASFV --reference tests/test_data/LR722600.1.fasta
 ```

-The varVAMP primers might contain ambiguous nucleotide characters (not only ATCG) that will be a problem for the aligner.
-Also an alignment will be made which is located in folder   This software will look for these characters during alignment and promt if they are found.

 If `--force` no prompts will be displayed and
 - existing folders will be automatically removed with new